Mattlk13/OfficeDocs-OfficeUpdates-pr.zh-TW/OfficeUpdates/beta-channel.md

 ### <a name="feature-updates"></a>功能更新
 ### <a name="outlook"></a>Outlook

-- **IT 系統管理員的事件通知：** Microsoft 365 租用戶全域系統管理員和 Office 應用程式系統管理員會在 Windows 版 Outlook 的新右側面板通知中收到影響使用者的 Outlook 和 O365 Exchange 事件。[深入了解](https://support.office.com/article/46c07f08-1277-41ce-b353-4e205e9da333)
+- **Incident Notification for IT Admins:** Microsoft 365 tenant global administrators and Office Apps Administrators will be notified about Outlook and O365 Exchange incidents affecting their users with a new right-side panel notification in Outlook for Windows.
+[Learn more](https://support.office.com/article/46c07f08-1277-41ce-b353-4e205e9da333)

 ### <a name="powerpoint"></a>PowerPoint